WildCodeSchool/java-tariff-manager/curriculum/blocks/5_Java_SQL_JDBC/content.md

 ### Challenge: Query Customers with plain JDBC

 _Note: You must have executed [InitialDatabaseSetupManualTest](../../../src/test/java/dev/wcs/nad/tariffmanager/InitialDatabaseSetupManualTest.java) at least once to have test data generated in the database before running the steps below._

 * Execute and follow the call sequence of unit test [CustomerJdbcTest](../../../src/test/java/dev/wcs/nad/tariffmanager/customer/CustomerJdbcTest.java).
 * Understand how the data travels from the database to the Java object model.
 * Understand how the manual mapping to a Object graph works.
 * Implement the unit test [AddressJdbcTest](../../../src/test/java/dev/wcs/nad/tariffmanager/address/AddressJdbcTest.java)
-  * Create `AddressDao`
+  * Implement `AddressLegacyDao` in the same way as `CustomerLegacyDao`
-  * Create mapping from `ResultSet` to `Address`
+  * Implement the mapping from `ResultSet` to `Address`

 _ADDRESS Table Data in local H2 Database Storage after Testdata creation._